Silicon Valley's obscure unicorns could boost 2017 IPO market

 Enterprise software companies recognize that an IPO could be a major marketing event that gives them clout with potential customers that are publicly traded companies themselves - and conduct extensive due diligence before choosing a software vendor.

 "The greatest benefit of an IPO is the transparency it creates.
-It comes a much greater sense of legitimacy," said Rob Bernshteyn, chief executive of Coupa Software, a spend management tech company that went public in October.
+It comes with a much greater sense of legitimacy," said Rob Bernshteyn, chief executive of Coupa Software , a spend management tech company that went public in October.

 Dheeraj Pandey, chief executive of Nutanix said he believes the company's IPO in 2016 won the hybrid cloud software maker new enterprise customers.